 It takes time.

-If you think you know your love one just because you’ve been dating for several months, think again.
+If you think you know your loved one just because you’ve been dating for several months, think again.

 The truth is you only see his/her surface values.
 There’s more to discover.

-Understanding your true “persona” allows you to effectively relate with other people.
+Understanding your true persona allows you to effectively relate to other people.

 Ultimately, an intimate relationship is all about connecting yourself with someone else.
 If you don’t know who you are, you’ll find it difficult to make your relationship successful.